Interpreter of Maladies: A Real Durwan

 Boori Ma is a feeble 64-year-old woman deported to Calcutta who is the stairsweeper, or durwan, of an old brick building.
 In exchange for her services, the residents allow Boori Ma to sleep in front of the collapsible gates leading into the tenement.
 While sweeping, she narrates stories of her past: her daughter's extravagant wedding, her servants, her estate and her riches.
 The residents of the brick building hear continuous contradictions in Boori's storytelling, but her stories are seductive and compelling, so they let her contradictions rest.
 One family in particular takes a liking to Boori Ma, the Dalals.
 Mrs. Dalal often gives Boori Ma food and takes care of her ailments.
 When Mr. Dalal gets promoted at work, he improves the brick building by installing a sink in the stairwell and a sink in his home.
 The Dalals continue to improve their home and even go away on a trip to Simla for ten days and promise to bring Boori Ma a sheep's hair blanket.
 While the Dalals are away, the other residents become obsessed with making their own improvement to the building.
 Boori Ma even spends her life savings on special treats while circling around the neighborhood.
 However, while Boori Ma is out one afternoon, the sink in the stairwell is stolen.
 The residents accuse Boori Ma of informing the robbers and in negligence for her job.
 When Boori Ma protests, the residents continue to accuse her because of all her previous inconsistent stories.
-The residents' obsession with materializing the building dimmed their focus on the remaining members of their community, like Boori Ma.
-The short story concludes as the residents throw out Boori Ma's belongings and begin a search for a 'real durwan'.
-Note that 'durwan' means housekeeper in both Bengali and Hindi.
+At last, the residents throw out Boori Ma's belongings and begin a search for a 'real durwan'.
+Note that 'durwan' means doorkeeper in Hindustani and Farsi.

 Sexy

 “Sexy” centers on Miranda, a young white woman who has an affair with a married Indian man named Dev.
 Although one of Miranda's work friends is an Indian woman named Laxmi, Miranda knows very little about India and its culture.
 The first time she meets Dev, she is not able to discern his ethnicity.
 However, she is instantly captivated by his charm and the thrill of being with an exotic, older man.
 Dev takes Miranda to the Mapparium, where he whispers "You're sexy."
-Miranda buys "sexy" clothes that she thinks are suitable for a mistress, but feels pangs of guilt because Dev is married.
+Miranda buys clothes that she thinks are suitable for a mistress, but feels pangs of guilt because Dev is married.
 Meanwhile, Laxmi's cousin has been abandoned by her husband, who left the cousin for a younger woman.
 One day, Laxmi's cousin comes to Boston and Miranda is asked to babysit the cousin's seven-year-old son, Rohin.
-Rohin asks Miranda to try on the sexy clothes that she bought, and gives Miranda insight into his mother's grief.
+Rohin asks Miranda to try on the clothes that she bought, and gives Miranda insight into his mother's grief.
 Miranda decides that she and Dev's wife both "deserve better," and stops seeing Dev.